lmullen/jsr/_source/about/policies-and-submissions.markdown

 Please proofread the text of the review carefully.

 Questions should be directed to the book review editor.

-### Book Review Copyright

-reviews commissioned by the Journal of Southern Religion are the exclusive property of the Journal.
-Reviews are considered a work made-for-hire, and, as such, all copyright rights to the review shall be owned by and be in the name of the Association for the Study of Southern Religion (ASSR).
-ASSR in turn grants all review authors the right to reprint their reviews in any format that they choose, without the payment of royalties, subject to giving proper credit to the original publication with the Journal of Southern Religion.
-ASSR also permits its reviews to be copied for non-profit educational use provided proper credit is given to the review author and the Journal.

-All reviews will carry the following copyright statement:

-> Copyright © 1997-20 by the Journal of Southern Religion, all rights
-> reserved.
-This work may be copied for non-profit educational use if
-> proper credit is given to the author and the Journal of Southern
-> Religion.
-For other permission, please contact the book review editor.

 ### Status of Electronic Reviews